Please note that Tapas no longer supports Internet Explorer.

 Jun 26, 2024

 I was only fourteen years old the day my whole world fell apart.
-It was the day I learned that the world wasn't the warm and happy place I believed it to be.
+It was the day I learned that the world wasn't the warm and happy place I had once believed it to be, the day I learned that humans could be more monstrous than the monsters.
 It was the day I lost everything.

-I'd grown up in a small town in the east of the Kingdom of Vrayna, near the border with the Beastlands.
+I was raised in the town of Rovette in the eastern duchy of the Kingdom of Vrayna.
+For as long as I could remember, it had been just me and my mother in our small cabin on the outskirts of town.
 My mother earned money by washing and mending clothes, working from sunrise to sunset to ensure that I never went hungry.

-On the day they came for us, it was an unusually hot day in the middle of summer, nearing the end of the seventh moon cycle.
-I was on my way home with three copper coins in my pocket, having just finished a very profitable afternoon of shoveling horse dung at the local stable.
+On the day they came for us, it was an unusually hot day in the middle of summer, near the end of the seventh moon cycle.
+I was on my way home with three copper coins in my pocket, having just finished a very profitable afternoon of shoveling horse dung at one of the local stables.

-It was hard work, and I reeked of sweat and dung, but earning a copper for every movement of the sun that I worked gave me a great sense of pride.
-Usually, I could only manage to earn three coppers in a whole week.
-Three coppers was enough to buy us rice or flour for days, or perhaps even some meat.
+It was hard work, and I reeked of sweat and dung, but having earned a whole copper for every movement of the sun that I worked had left me with a great sense of pride.
+Under normal circumstances, it could take a full fortnight to earn three coppers.
+The coins in my pocket were enough to buy rice for days, or perhaps even some meat.

-I was almost home when I realized that something was wrong.
-The path that led to our house was surrounded by trees, and no matter what time of day it was, you could always hear the chirping of birds, the snapping of branches, and the rustling of forest creatures moving about.
-But tonight, the ever noisy forest was eerily silent.
+It was when I reached the fork in the road that I realized that something was wrong.
+The path that led to our house was surrounded by trees.
+No matter the time of day, one could always hear the chirping of birds, the snapping of branches, and the rustling of forest creatures moving about.
+Tonight, however, the ever-noisy forest was eerily silent.

 twylakr